The Spookiest Ghost Story from Each State

 California: The Lady of Stow Lake

 Like La Llorona, the story of the White Lady of Stow Lake is a cautionary tale to all mothers about protecting their children from harm.
 Here, the story, set in 1906, has a woman pushing a baby carriage around Stow Lake in San Francisco, when she meets a friend and begins chatting away.
 Just moments later, she realizes… the baby carriage is gone.
 Ever since then, on foggy nights, people report seeing a distressed woman stalking the edges of the lake, sometimes moaning, sometimes crying out, “Have you seen my baby?”
+Check out these other ancient mysteries researchers still can’t explain.

 Colorado: The Story of Robert Schmale

 A very bad man named Robert Schmale was tried and hanged in Georgetown after he went on a terrifying and inexplicable murder spree.
 The townspeople were filled with so much anger and hatred, they left his body hanging for days.
 But Schmale got his revenge for his body’s mistreatment, as well as for the townspeople’s inability to “forgive,” apparently: he’s said to haunt the town, a thin ghostly man, flickering briefly in the darkness.
+For more spooky stories, try listening to these scary podcasts that will keep you up at night.

 Connecticut: The Ghost of Frederick Jordan